codingchili/kibana-mithril/README.md

 ```
 ./kibana-plugin install 'file:///C:/users/downloads/kbn-authentication-plugin.zip'
 ```

+Default username and password is: 'username' and 'password'.

 Make sure to set the correct version in json.config.
 The version must match the version of Kibana being used.

 #### Features